github/codeql/docs/language/learn-ql/locations.rst

 ..
 Not sure how much of this topic needs to change, and what the title should be

+CodeQL includes mechanisms for extracting the location of elements in a codebase.
+Use these mechanisms when writing custom CodeQL queries and libraries to help display information to users.

 Providing locations
 -------------------